Taaitaaiger/jlrs/README.md

   feature is enabled the `CCall` struct is available which offers the same functionality as the sync runtime without initializing Julia.
-The `julia_module` macro is provided to easily export functions, foreign types, and data in combination with the macros from the `Wrap` module in the Jlrs package.
+The `julia_module` macro is provided to easily export functions, foreign types, and data in combination with the macros from the `Wrap` module in the JlrsCore package.

 - `uv`